rapidez/rapidez/README.md

 **Why is it so fast?**

 > Because we do not use the whole frontend stack from Magento.
-Just Laravel which queries the Magento database directly and the Magento API for the cart and checkout.
+Just Laravel which queries the Magento database directly and the Magento REST API / GraphQL for other parts like the cart and checkout.
 Category filters are so fast because of Reactive Search which uses Elasticsearch as database.
 For the smooth page transitions we use Turbolinks.

 **How is this different from Vue Storefront?**

-> Vue Storefront does support multiple backends where the focus of Rapidez is Magento 2.
+> Vue Storefront does support multiple platforms where the focus of Rapidez is Magento 2.
 The learning curve of Vue Storefront can be steep because it's totally different from Magento which uses a PHP stack.
 Rapidez combines best of both worlds by using PHP and Vue.

 **Why headless and not a PWA?**